What are ancillary benefits?

 Conclusion

 Supplemental benefits help to fill the gaps left by major medical insurance coverage.
 Offering ancillary health insurance can help your organization attract new talent and retain employees by boosting your existing employee benefits package.
-Ancillary benefits can include dental insurance, vision plans, life insurance, and personalized benefits such as HRAs or employee stipends.
+Ancillary benefits can include vision or dental insurance, life insurance, and personalized benefits such as HRAs or employee stipends.

-If you want to add flexible ancillary benefits to your benefits package, PeopleKeep can help!
-Our HRA and employee stipend administration software makes setting up your ancillary benefits easy.
+If you want to add flexible ancillary benefits to your employee benefits package, PeopleKeep by Remodel Health can help!
+Our HRA and employee stipend administration software makes it easy to offer personalized benefits to your workforce.